kamathhrishi/hrishikamath.github.io/index.md

 ## About Me

 I am an Undergraduate student at RV College of Engineering , Bangalore studying Electrical and Electronics Engineering and expect to graduate in 2020.
+I am currently working in Ederlabs on privacy preserving learning.

 I am a proficient programmer in Java , Python and Javascript.
 My interests are in Machine Learning ,Data Privacy (Differential Privacy and Federated Learning) and Software Engineering.